hashicorp/consul/middleware/kubernetes/README.md

 Also supported are PTR and SRV records for services/endpoints.

-## Configuration Syntax
+## Syntax

-This is an example kubernetes middle configuration block, with all options described:
+This is an example kubernetes configuration block, with all options described:

 ```
 # kubernetes <zone> [<zone>] ...
 #
 # Use kubernetes middleware for domain "coredns.local"
 # Reverse domain zones can be defined here (e.g. 0.0.10.in-addr.arpa),
 # or instead with the "cidrs" option.
 #
 kubernetes coredns.local {

 	# resyncperiod <period>
 	#
 	# Kubernetes data API resync period.
 Default is 5m
 	# Example values: 60s, 5m, 1h
 	#
 	resyncperiod 5m

 	# endpoint <url>
 	#
 	# Use url for a remote k8s API endpoint.
 If omitted, it will connect to
 	# k8s in-cluster using the cluster service account.
 	#
 	endpoint https://k8s-endpoint:8080